DeclanChidlow/vale.rocks/src/posts/strong-opinions-on-url-design.md

 URLs are fantastic in that they're human-readable.
 That is, unless you've committed the atrocity of using an ID instead of a readable slug. _Why would you do this?_ You might get the slightest benefit from it being a few characters smaller, but it makes it impossible for anyone to glean the content of the page when a link to it is just slapped somewhere online.
 Especially if embeds aren't available or your Open Graph values are bungled.
 It also makes it significantly less memorable.

-Of course, there are exceptions here for certain cases, such as dashboards with automatically generated content, but they should be obvious exceptions.
+Of course, there are exceptions here for certain cases, such as automated or unvetted content, but they should be obvious exceptions.

 ## No Spaces